Joint Revision Doctor

 Exceptional Care at University Orthopedic Surgeons

 Our years of experience and advanced training devoted to the care of orthopedic issues, including those that arise after joint replacement surgery, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our joint revision specialists, Dr. Philip McDowell, Dr. William Oros, Dr. Christine Seaworth, and Dr. Scott Smith, are unparalleled experts in accurately diagnosing and effectively treating joint injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our joint revision specialists, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. E. Michael Holt, Dr. Michael McCollum, Dr. Philip McDowell, Dr. William Oros, Dr. Christine Seaworth, Dr. Scott Smith, and Dr. Brian Tonne, are unparalleled experts in accurately diagnosing and effectively treating joint injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

 If you're experiencing complications after a joint replacement procedure, consult with one of our specialty-trained joint revision surgeons by requesting an appointment online or by calling (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.